SignpostMarv/OC-ReMix-IPFS-Portal/README.md

 2) `gulp`

 ## Browse
-Use any http server of your choice, open in a recent/modern browser.
+Use any http server of your choice, serve the `./dist/` folder then open in a recent/modern browser.

 ![animated demo of proof-of-concept for using IPFS to browse & stream OC ReMix albums.](./img/ocremix-ipfs-demo.gif)